snipesmarter/smart-sniper/README.md

 # Warning this is a very first release, there are bugs we need to squash.
 ## Installation

-SmartSniper requires [Python](https://www.python.org/) v3.8 to run.
+SmartSniper requires [Python v3.8](https://www.python.org/downloads/release/python-3811/) to run.
-It also helps to install [Git Bash](https://git-scm.com/download/win)
+It also helps to install [Git](https://git-scm.com/download/win)

 Install the dependencies and start the program.